NEW 2019 TOP 10 FAQ ABOUT THE PROPOSED DIVORCE LAW IN THE PHILIPPINES

-2) What are the prospects that the proposed bill will become a law?
+2) What are the prospects of the new divorce bills becoming a law?

-6) In what ways has the divorce bill made it more difficult for me to have my marriage dissolved?
+6) Will the Senate Bills make it more difficult for me to dissolve my marriage?

 a) It does not allow the parties to agree to a divorce;

-7) What are the grounds for absolute divorce under the proposed bill?
+7) What are the grounds for absolute divorce under the two Senate Bills?

 a) The grounds for legal separation under Article 55 of the Family Code of 3 the Philippines, modified or amended, as follows: